 There is no preset better suited to sunsets than Portra 160.
-I went horseback riding at sunset with a bunch of friends in Uruguay and every single photo from the evening was processed using this preset.
+I went horseback riding at sunset with a bunch of friends in Uruguay.
+I processed every single photo from the evening using this preset.
 You’ll notice I did nothing to the tone profiles either.

 The Portra 400 works great in bright light, allowing the colours to pop, and the highlights to glow.

-When there’s a lot of greens and blues in an scene, Portra 800 is popular choice for me as the colours look more vibrant, while maintaining the same tone (whereas the Fuji pack tends to alter it).
+When there’s a lot of greens and blues in a scene, this is a popular choice for me.
+The colours look more vibrant, while maintaining the same tone (whereas the Fuji pack tends to alter it).

 These packs are sold separately, and to purchase the Portra pack: click here.

 Popular choice for: Fine art, portraits, editorials.

-Ilford films create the most stunning black and white films in the industry, and are perfect for making your photography look like art.
+Ilford films create the most stunning black and white films in the industry.
+They are perfect for making your photography look like art.